Dynamic Navigation with React Router

 Sometimes, we need to navigate users dynamically, such as after form submission or authentication.
 React Router provides the useNavigate hook for this, which we can use like this:

-import { useNavigate } from "react-router-dom";const Login = () => { const navigate = useNavigate(); const handleLogin = () => { // Perform login logic navigate("/dashboard"); }; return <button onClick={handleLogin}>Log In</button>;};
+import { useNavigate } from "react-router-dom";const Login = () => { const navigate = useNavigate(); const handleLogin = () => { // Wait for the server to confirm authentication navigate("/dashboard"); }; return <button onClick={handleLogin}>Log In</button>;};

-Redirecting and Protecting Routes
+Redirecting Client‑Side Routes

-import { Navigate } from "react-router-dom";const ProtectedRoute = ({ isAuthenticated, children }: { isAuthenticated: boolean; children: JSX.Element }) => { return isAuthenticated ? children : <Navigate to="/login" />;};// Usage in routes<Routes> <Route path="/dashboard" element={<ProtectedRoute isAuthenticated={userLoggedIn}><Dashboard /></ProtectedRoute>} /></Routes>;
+import { Navigate } from "react-router-dom";const ProtectedRoute = ({ isAuthenticated, children }: { isAuthenticated: boolean; children: JSX.Element }) => { return isAuthenticated ? children : <Navigate to="/login" />;};// This controls the interface only.
+Authorise protected requests on the server.// Usage in routes<Routes> <Route path="/dashboard" element={<ProtectedRoute isAuthenticated={userLoggedIn}><Dashboard /></ProtectedRoute>} /></Routes>;

 Best Practices for React Router Navigation